aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/how-to-run-aspose-slides-cpp-in-docker/_index.md

  && fc-cache -f -v
 ```

-3. Declaring /slides-cpp folder as a mounting point to provide access to slides-cpp sources folder on the host machine.
-As well as building and running examples.
+3. Declaring the /slides-cpp folder as a mounting point to provide access to the slides-cpp sources folder on the host machine; Building and running examples:

 ``` cpp
 VOLUME /slides-cpp